layerml/onboarding-project/onboarding-project-base/README.md

 - **General Info:**
   - Total of 6 source Datasets used
   - Total of 2 Featuresets are generated
-    - customer_features: It has 3 user features
+    - *customer_features: Total of 3 user features
-    - order_features: It has 5 order features
+    - order_features: Total of 5 order features

-- **Goal:** Fit a model to predict if a customer will churn
+- **Goal:** Predict if a customer will churn based on its first order experience

 - **Definition of churn:** If a user is not going to order again in the next 365 days right after its first order